petrassurna/DotNetSiteSearch/USiteSearch/README-template.md

 ## Add full text search to your Umbraco website in 15 minutes flat

-VERSION.nupkg
-This version can be installed and works!

-## Why Create USiteSearch?

 I build websites using the Umbraco content management system, and one feature that is often necessary is a site search.
 While you can use Examine for this purpose, my sites often require a Google-like search rather than a search specific to the site's content.
 Additionally, I need a user-friendly interface for